Prescribe RYBELSUS® to a broad range of appropriate adult patients with type 2 diabetes

 Adverse Reactions

-- The most common adverse reactions, reported in ≥5% of patients treated with RYBELSUS® are nausea, abdominal pain, diarrhea, decreased appetite, vomiting and constipation
+- Most common adverse reactions (incidence ≥5%) are nausea, abdominal pain, diarrhea, decreased appetite, vomiting and constipation

 Drug Interactions

-- When initiating RYBELSUS®, consider reducing the dose of concomitantly administered insulin secretagogue (such as sufonylureas) or insulin to reduce the risk of hypoglycemia
+- RYBELSUS® stimulates insulin release in the presence of elevated blood glucose concentrations.
+When initiating RYBELSUS®, consider reducing the dose of concomitantly administered insulin secretagogue (such as sulfonylureas) or insulin to reduce the risk of hypoglycemia

 - RYBELSUS® delays gastric emptying and has the potential to impact the absorption of other oral medications.
 Closely follow RYBELSUS® administration instructions when coadministering with other oral medications and consider increased monitoring for medications with a narrow therapeutic index, such as levothyroxine